Sunday, June 27, 2010

 B: Tut @ fire/desire/higher, although “If we get together now, we’ll burn this place down” is the perfect lead-in to the chorus.

-A: Bombastic in a way that has become something of a trademark with Romanian entries, and all the better for it, given the rest of the field.
+A: This is bombastic in a way that has become something of a trademark with Romanian entries, and is all the better for it, given the rest of the field.
 It may not be very challenging, but it’s solid, it’s immediate, it has plenty of hooks and it’s playing to an audience from Iceland to Israel.

 28 Slovenia